4ch1m/kick-assembler-acbg/README.md

 Here's how to use/setup the plugin &hellip;

 ### Project
-Simply create a new `Kick Assember project` and complete all following steps to finish the project initialization.
+Simply create a new `Kick Assembler project` and complete all following steps to finish the project initialization.

 ![new_project](/screenshots/new_project.png?raw=true)